We are committed to nonpartisanship and ending gerrymandering in all forms

 Our ADC was made up of a prestigious group of academics and redistricting data experts who provided guidance on our data collection and processing efforts during the 2021 redistricting cycle.
 The last meeting held by the ADC was in December 2021.

-The help desk is here for you to answer questions about redistricting data and the redistricting process in your state.
+The Help Desk is here for you to answer questions about redistricting data and the redistricting process in your state.
 They can also help you get your account set up so you can download data.

-Send a MessageStay up to date on data releases, training opportunities and how to get involved in the redistricting process in your state
+Stay up to date on data releases, training opportunities and how to get involved in the redistricting process in your state

 Sign Up